akshay090703/Online-Food-Restaurant-App/README.md

 # 56-Online-Food-Restaurant-App
- An online food restaurent named "TastyFoods" webapp using React.
+ An online food restaurent named "TastyFoods" webapp using React and Firebase as a backend.

 # Site Link
 https://my-tastyfoods.netlify.app/